Stock market today: Wall Street rises as tech stocks and oil prices steady themselves

 U.S. technology stocks were also holding up better a day after a market-shaking warning from ASML, a Dutch supplier to the chip industry.

 ASML CEO Christophe Fouquet said Tuesday that artificial intelligence continues to offer strong upside potential, but “other market segments are taking longer to recover.”
 That helped lead to slides of 3.5% for Broadcom and 4.7% for Nvidia on Tuesday.
-A day afterward, both were rising, and Nvidia's gain of 3.5% was the strongest single force pushing upward on the S&P 500.
+A day afterward, both rose, and Nvidia’s gain of 3.1% was the strongest single force pushing upward on the S&P 500.

 Still, Wednesday offered the first chance for Asian stock markets to feel the ripples of ASML’s warning, and chip companies there tumbled.